Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Create-Node-Menu.md

 The line resulting from that connection is called an [edge](Edge.md).

-You can only connect an output port to a input port, or vice-versa, and you can't connect two ports of the same node together.
+You can only connect an output port to an input port, or vice-versa, and you can't connect two ports of the same node together.

 ## Add and connect a node from an existing port